Depression

 Depression is best treated with a combination of medication, therapy, and lifestyle changes.

-The main benefit of depression medication is that it takes the edge off symptoms so that you're better able to engage with therapy and lifestyle choices that improve coping skills.
+The main benefit of depression treatment is that it can take the edge off symptoms so that you're better able to engage with therapy and lifestyle choices that improve coping skills.
 It is important to note that medications can have side effects, so talk to your healthcare practitioner to see which, if any, might be a fit for you.

 There is no one superior way to treat depression — it depends on the individual, their symptoms, and the severity of those symptoms.
 A multi-pronged strategy is always best.